utokyoIkeuchilab/neural-organoid-activity-MEA-analysis/README.md

 - Burst detection
 - Neuronal avalanches
 - Wavelet transformation and coherence
+- Integral Power
 - Phase-amplitude coupling

 All analysis were performed using MATLAB 2020a.
-The main script main.m computes the above.
+Example signal trace from a recording can be found and analyzed using the main script main.m to compute the parameters above.